-Responsible Offices: Office of Student Affairs; Office of Academic Affairs; Office of Human Resources regarding personal relationships when these relationships do not interfere with the goals and policies of the College.
+Responsible Offices: Office of Student Affairs; Office of Academic Affairs; Office of Human Resources the College.
 However, a consensual relationship policy serves an important purpose in protecting the integrity of the academic and work environment.

 Policy Implementation Date: September 11, 2017